RiiConnect24/Wii-Guide/_pages/en_US/cleanrip.md

 ![Initialising Disc](/images/CleanRip/5.png)
 1. Set it as shown on the screen below.<br>If you know that you are dumping a game that uses a dual layer disc, like `Super Smash Bros.
 Brawl` or `Metroid: Other M`, set `Dual Layer` to `Yes`.
 ![Settings](/images/CleanRip/6.png)
 1. CleanRip will now dump your game.
-It can take a while, since it will dump the full 4.7GB disc contents (9.4 for dual layer discs).
+It can take a while, since it will dump the full 4.7 GB disc contents (8.5 GB for dual layer discs).
 ![Copying](/images/CleanRip/7.png)